 If any of the input assemblies are strong named, Dotfuscator will strong name the runtime DLL and sign it transparently; if none are strong named, Dotfuscator will not strong name the runtime DLL.

 In this scenario, you must distribute the new DLL along with your application.

 Dotfuscator will still need to inject instrumentation helper methods into each assembly that is configured for instrumentation.

 Regardless of how you set this option, Dotfuscator still needs to inject code into one of the input assemblies in order to use the Analytics API.
 Dotfuscator performs a dependency analysis of the input assemblies in order to choose the best one.
 It chooses in such a way as to minimize new dependencies among input assemblies; however, adding new dependencies is unavoidable in some cases.

-You can override the assembly that this code will be injected into by adding a Project Property with the name "accesspoint" and setting its value to the name of the assembly where the code will be inserted.
-You can add this Project Property in the standalone user interface or in the Visual Studio integration.
+You can override the assembly that this code will be injected into by adding a Config Property with the name "accesspoint" and setting its value to the name of the assembly where the code will be inserted.
+You can add this Config Property in the Config Editor or in the Visual Studio integration.